whosonfirst/go-whosonfirst-export-wasm/README.md

 	});
 ```

 In order to load the `export_feature` function you will need to include the `wasm_exec.js` and `whosonfirst.export.feature.js` JavaScript files, or functional equivalents.
-Both scripts are bundled with the package in the `static/javascript` folder.
+Both scripts are bundled with this package in the [static/javascript](static/javascript) folder.

 ## Middleware